Cranial-XIX/llm-pddl/README.md

-# LLM+P: Large Language Model Meets Classical Planners
+# LLM+P: Empowering Large Language Models with Optimal Planning Proficiency
 This repo contains the source code for making plans based on problems decribed by natural language.

 ## Dependency